 - Choose to conduct usability tests

 What can I expect to get out of Introduction to Design?

 As with all Springboard bootcamps, Introduction to Design will be a 100% online and self-paced learning experience.
 Here’s what else you can expect from the course:

-- One-on-one mentorship from a design expert who will provide assistance, career advice, and insight into the day-to-day life of a designer via weekly calls (four in total)
+- One-on-one mentorship from a design expert who will provide assistance, career advice, and insight into the day-to-day life of a designer via regular calls (four in total)

 - A one-on-one call with a career coach, who will answer questions about the design industry and help you pick the best career path for your skillset and interests